yuanze-lin/REVIVE/README.md

 │   ├── test.pkl
 └── ...
 ```
-Note that in "train.pkl" and "test.pkl" data, the meaning of the keys are:
+Note that in "train.pkl" and "test.pkl" data, the meanings of the keys are explained as following:

 "im_ctxs": implicit knowledge, each one among it means one implicit knowledge sample.